 Mando tells Bo-Katan, “Well, you got your weapons, so let’s go.”
 Whereupon Bo-Katan informs him that she has no intention to take off with the weapons, but that she wants to take the entire ship, because the Empire stole something from her she desperately wants back.
 Mando wants nothing to do with any of this, but unfortunately he can’t leave either.

 Meanwhile, the Captain now calls his superior, who turns out to be none other than Moff Gideon who very narrowly managed to kill Mando, Baby Yoda and the rest of the gang at the end of season 1.
 We also learn that the object that Bo-Katan so desperately wants back is the darksabre, i.e. the cool purple lightsabre Moff Gideon was wielding in violation of its intended use to free himself from a crashed TIE-fighter at the end of season 1.
-Apparently, the darksabre may only be wielded by the ruler of Mandalore or some such thing, do Bo-Katan really needs it back to gain the throne.
+Apparently, the darksabre may only be wielded by the ruler of Mandalore or some such thing, so Bo-Katan really needs it back to gain the throne.

 The Captain asks for reinforcements, but Moff Gideon declares that it’s too late for that and that the Captain knows what he has to do.
 So the Captain shoots the pilot and co-pilot (who look as if they really didn’t see that coming, even though you’d figure any Imperial soldier would know that they are expendable by now) and takes the ship into a nosedive, intending to crash it.

 I have to admit that I do wonder about the motivations of those Imperial holdouts.
 Yes, the likes of Moff Gideon and Grand Admiral Thawn (I assume he exists somewhere in this universe) probably hope for the chance to crown themselves Emperor – a pity Palpatine isn’t actually dead.
 And the Stormtroopers may not actually have a choice due to their conditioning.
 But what do mid-level officers like the freighter captain, the loadmaster (I assume that’s what he was supposed to be, though he apparently had no idea how the controls of the cargo hold work) or the two pilots get out of remaining loyal to the Empire?
 They’ll never be Emperor and most likely they’ll just get to die for the cause.
-I also wonder whether Moff Gideon and his people are the group that will eventually become the first order or if there are multiple Imperial holdouts.
+I also wonder whether Moff Gideon and his people are the group that will eventually become the First Order or if there are multiple Imperial holdouts.

 So now our Mandalorian quartet really has to get to the cockpit to save the ship and themselves.
 However, a squad of Stormtroopers stands between them and the cockpit and they seem to have rediscovered their marksmanship skills in the face of impending death.
 Heroically braving blaster fire, Mando takes them out with a grenade and the quartet storms the cockpit.
 Mando and one of the others try to get the ship back under control, while Bo-Katan tries to get the location of her misplaced darksabre out of the Captain, who tells her that what Moff Gideon will do to him will be infinitely worse than anything Bo-Katan can do.
 Then he kills himself with an electrical suicide capsule, which really seems like overkill, considering plain old cyanide will do just as well.